 You might have even heard about — or tried — some of the more modern and unusual iterations of the ancient practice: hip-hop yoga, HIIT yoga, and naked yoga… just to name a few.

 Though the practice is thousands of years old, it only arrived in the U.S. in the late 1800s and didn’t firmly take root until the last few decades.

 Since then, yoga has gone from a practice associated with hippies to one that’s practiced by nearly 37 million people.

 And not all of these millions of people go to a yoga studio to do their downward dogs.

-If you like to unroll your mat at home (like with Beachbody Yoga Studio), you’re not alone: That’s the number one place people practice yoga.
+If you like to unroll your mat at home and do a class from Beachbody Yoga Studio or Yoga52), you’re not alone: That’s the number one place people practice yoga.

 What Is Yoga?

 “Plain and simple, yoga is the union between the body, mind, and spirit — that’s the origins of yoga and that’s how it is practiced in the East,” says Miriam Amselem, yoga instructor of nearly 30 years.
 “It is a place of discovery and connection with your own body that encompasses balance, proper stretching techniques, breathing, meditation, centering the mind and spirit — that’s yoga in its real form.”

 However, you’ll find that every type of yoga has a slightly different definition or interpretation.